waffle-iron/docs-rackspace/doc/tools/docs-engineering-hb.md

 As you create and work with documentation, you will find mistakes and outdated information.
 You can easily fix the content yourself by following the [general contribution workflow](#general-contribution-workflow).

-## Continuous integration and delivery
+## Continuous integration and delivery with Deconst

 Rackspace uses the Deconst documentation platform created by the Developer Experience team to support continuous integration and delivery (CI/CD) of documentation.
 This platform enables you to treat docs like code, which means you can use GitHub issue and pull request workflows and CI/CD processes like the ones you use to develop, update, review, build, and deploy code.

 [Deconst](https://github.com/deconst) is a continuous-delivery pipeline that assembles documentation source projects from individual GitHub repositories to a single site hosted on a Deconst instance.
 Deconst can also host multiple domains within the site and manage content independently for each domain.
 The Deconst instance currently deployed hosts a site that serves documentation to the following domains:

-Rackspace currently provides the following types of customer-facing content on the following sites:

 Domain | Types of content | Format |
 ------ | ---------------- | ------ |